TheOldGuard/Swords-and-Shenanigans/docs/Campaign/Altai/Characters/Party/Bish.md

 - [[Rossau]] - Ember Hand fighting pits
 - [[Elyndra the Shade]] - Thief in The Baker's employ
+- [[Veylin Caros]] - Curiosity and information broker in the Upper City

 ---
 ## Notable Abilities and Items